mrx6s0/backup_all.py/README.md

 Just pay attention in what path or pen drive are you gonna copy the files.

-In comments on the code i explaning about that.
+In comments in the code i explaining about that.

-More functions soon.
+# More functions soon.